RohanS2003CHAINSAWMAN36/Air-Quality-Sensor/README.md

 The presence of light is indicated by an icon on the OLED display.
 Authors

-Rhushya K C
+-Rhushya K C
-Rithvik M
+-Rithvik M
-Rohan S
+-Rohan S

 License
 This project is licensed under the MIT License - see the LICENSE file for details.